 ICL SCORING

 Our test shows inbox vs. spam placement and header details at Yahoo.
-For deeper insight into complaint rates and delivery performance, sign up for Yahoo Sender Hub — Yahoo's postmaster platform with CFL data, spam complaint rates, and domain-level delivery statistics.
+For deeper insight into complaint rates and delivery performance, sign up for Yahoo Sender Hub.

 CFL + SENDER HUB

 Zoho applies strict authentication-based filtering with its own spam detection.
-Our test shows placement and header data at Zoho.
-This is especially important for B2B senders whose recipients use Zoho Workplace — a provider often overlooked by other inbox placement tools.
+Especially important for B2B senders whose recipients use Zoho Workplace — a provider often overlooked by other inbox placement tools.

 Email deliverability refers to whether your message actually arrives in a recipient's inbox — not just whether the server accepted it.
 You can have a 99% delivery rate and still suffer from terrible deliverability if most of your emails are landing in spam folders or promotions tabs where subscribers never see them.